 Main walls

 Repair category 2

-Notes The stonework generally appeared in fair condition commensurate with age although some weathering/erosion evident.
+Notes The stonework generally appeared to be in fair condition commensurate with age, although some weathering/erosion was noted.

 Windows, external doors and joinery

 Repair category 1

 Notes These generally appeared in fair order consistent with age.
-Typical weathering evident to external surrounds to timber windows.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.